Lukas-Straube/NEON_Internship_Public/Yellowstone/README.md

 ---
 - Access to GEE software (Accounts require an @gmail.com email address)
 - A NEON image to work with (Can be a subset image)
 - An intermediate understanding of JavaScript
+- Familiarity with Landsat8

 To start with this tutorial we must first upload a data set.
 For this one we will be using the Yellowstone Northern Range (Frog Rock).
 Start by uploading the image.
 ```javascript